lsst-dm/dmtn-198/index.rst

 ActiveMQ has several strategies to connect brokers over a WAN and how best to pass traffic between brokers.
 The topology of the brokers, the queues, and the plug-ins defined for each site needs to be explored.

-We need to keep in mind that network bandwidth requirements between sites and the extra traffic that brokers add to running message brokers.
-Therefore, message TTL should either be set high enough to not expire before a client or not set at all.
+We need to keep in mind the available network bandwidth between sites and the extra traffic that brokers add.
+Therefore, message TTL should either be set high enough to not expire before a client can process the message or not set at all.

 We should also note the maintenance of custom broker plug-ins.
 ActiveMQ and Kafka plug-ins are written in Java and RabbitMQ plug-ins are written in
 Erlang.
 It would probably be a lot easier to find a Java programmer than an Erlang programmer if software features were needed to be added or bug fixes implemented.